Medidata Blog

 This blog was authored by Kelly McKee, VP, DCTs and Patient Registries at Medidata.

 Despite ongoing efforts by regulators and industry stakeholders, many clinical trials continue to lack sufficient diversity, perpetuating inequitable access to novel therapeutics.
-Historically, trial participants have been primarily white and male, which fails to reflect real-world patient populations.
+Historically, trial patients have been primarily white and male, which fails to reflect real-world patient populations.
 Specific subgroups, such as ethnically/racially minoritized people, women, children, seniors, sexual and gender minorities, and socioeconomically disadvantaged populations, are underrepresented.
 For instance, lung cancer disproportionately affects Black Americans; yet, their enrollment in trials for this disease remains low, limiting our understanding of treatment benefits and side effects.

 Despite incremental progress over the past few decades, patient participation is still not aligned with the heterogeneity of intended treatment populations.
 But new regulatory initiatives and guidance, such as the Consolidated Appropriations Act, which requires diversity action plans for Phase 3 trials, and the FDA’s 2022 Diversity Plans Guidance, which reinforces the need to set informed diversity goals, have increased sponsors’ pressure to focus on diversity initiatives.
-Furthermore, recent ICH E8 Guidance provides international recognition of the need for diversity, emphasizing that studies in later stages of drug development include participants who represent the diverse populations receiving interventions in clinical practice.
+Furthermore, recent ICH E8 Guidance provides international recognition of the need for diversity, emphasizing that studies in later stages of drug development include patients who represent the diverse populations receiving interventions in clinical practice.

 Key Barriers to Achieving Diversity in Clinical Trials